Sidc13/DOM_assignment/README.md

 ## 📜 License

-This project is open for academic use only.
+This project is created strictly for educational purposes as part of a coursework assignment.

 ## Built by Siddharth Chhetri for the PGCFSD Internshala (mail: siddharthchhetri13@gmail.com)